To fully understand pipe class and piping specification you must know the basics of the piping.

 - Easily made at the site

-- Can be used where welding is not permitted due to fire hazard
+- It can be used where welding is not permitted due to fire hazard

 Disadvantages